martdegraaf/martdegraaf.github.io/content/posts/Add-properties-for-consuming-apps-to-a-nuget-package.md

 tags: ["NuGet", ".NET", "csproj"]
 summary: This article explains how to add consuming project properties to a NuGet package.
 Those project properties will be used in the consuming apps.
 ShowToc: true

+ShowReadingTime: true
+ShowLastModified: true
+ShowWordCount: true
 ---
 # Introduction
 For a recent project, I wanted to add a property to the consuming applications from within my NuGet package.
 This prevents  making a pull request for every consuming application with a .csproj change.

+{{< quoteblock >}}
-Please note in this example the NuGet package has the ID: `MyProject.ExampleNuGet`, so replace that value for your nuget package.
+:notebook: Please note in this example the NuGet package has the ID: `MyProject.ExampleNuGet`, so replace that value for your nuget package.
 The consuming application is `MyProject.ConsumingWebApi`.
+{{</ quoteblock >}}

 ## NuGet file structure
 ```